DrexHD/MeliusCommands/README.md

 Json format includes comments for clarification (don't copy `//` in your files)

 #### Command node (literal / argument)
+Check out the [online generator](https://drexhd.vercel.app/melius-commands/commands/) to create your custom commands quick and easy!
+This will also make sure your syntax is valid.

 The root node must always be a literal node.
 ```json5
 {